CDPHE-bioinformatics/CDPHE-SARS-CoV-2/docs/assembly_workflow.md

 This workflow was developed for the assembly of Oxford Nanopore Technology (ONT) read data following the ARTIC SARS-CoV-2 sequencing protocol and using the ONT native barcoding kit.
 This workflow assumes that base calling and conversion of fast5 files into fastq has already occurred (e.g. using MinKNOW).
 The workflow accepts "sample" as the root entity type.
 The workflow will:

+1. Perform human read scrubbing on concatenated fastq files using [hostile](https://github.com/bede/hostile) if `scrub_reads` is set to true.
-1. Demuliplex basecalled fastq files using guppy_barcoder
+2. Demuliplex basecalled fastq files using guppy_barcoder
-2. Perform quality filtering using guppyplex
+3. Perform quality filtering using guppyplex
     - guppyplex includes a min length parameter set to 400 and a max length set to 700 for Artic primers and a min length set ot 400 and a max length set to 1500 for midnight primers.
-3. Run artic minion --medaka for variant calling and to generate a consensus flagstat_out
+4. Run artic minion --medaka for variant calling and to generate a consensus flagstat_out
     - medaka uses minimap2 by default to align reads to the SARS-CoV-2 reference genome
     - the default parameter in medaka for base calling is 20x depth and at least 60% of reads containing the base call
-4. Scaffold assembly with pyScaf
+5. Scaffold assembly with pyScaf
     - this step ensures a single continuous consensus sequence with only one sequence in the consensus fasta file
-5. Rename consensus to CO-CDPHE-{sample_id}
+6. Rename consensus to CO-CDPHE-{sample_id}
-6. Generate bam quality statistics using samtools
+7. Generate bam quality statistics using samtools
-7. Calculates percent coverage using the `calc_percent_coverage.py` script
+8. Calculates percent coverage using the `calc_percent_coverage.py` script

 ![SC2_ont_assembly.wdl workflow diagram](img/SC2_ont_assembly.png)